testinfected/molecule/README.md

 ## Middlewares

 Middlewares are a way to enhance your application with optional building blocks, using a pipeline design.
+A middleware component sits between the client and the server, processing inbound requests and outbound responses.

-They implement functionality you tend to need across all your applications, but you don't want to build everytime.
+Middlewares implement functionality you tend to need across all your applications, but you don't want to build everytime.
 Things like **access logging**, **authentication**, **compression**, **static files**, **routing**, etc.

 Being able to separate the processing of the request (and post-processing of the response) in different stages has several benefits: